Can You Pass The 10.4.5 Module Quiz On Basic Router Configuration? Take The Test Now

 Why It Matters

-NAT hides internal IPs, keeping the network secure and conserving public IP addresses And that's really what it comes down to..
+NAT hides internal IPs, keeping the network secure and conserving public IP addresses It's one of those things that adds up..

 Step‑by‑Step